oidc-sweden/specifications/swedish-oidc-claims-specification.md

 specific task requested by the end-user (for example, logging the user in to the RP application, or ensuring a smooth authorization for a specific task).

-> If a scope definition states that a certain claim should be delivered in the ID token, its definition will in many cases also include the same claim for delivery via the UserInfo endpoint.
+> If a scope definition states that a certain claim is delivered in the ID token, its definition will in many cases also include the same claim for delivery via the UserInfo endpoint.
 The reason for this is that the UserInfo endpoint should offer a complete set of user identity claims (based on the authorization of the RP).